Tag Archives: Cheese

 1 garlic clove, minced

-1 1/2 pounds high quality alpine cheese, grated
+1 1/2 pounds alpine cheese, such as Gruyère and Emmental, coarsely grated

-1 large loaf peasant-style or levain bread, cut in 3/4 inch cubes
+1 loaf country style or levain bread, cut in 3/4 inch cubes

 Note: Have all of your ingredients ready before you begin.
 Once you start, the fondue will come together quickly, and during this time it must be constantly stirred.
 The fondue must not come to a boil during this time.

-Combine Calvados, cornstarch, salt, 1/2 teaspoon black pepper and nutmeg in a small bowl, stirring to dissolve the cornstarch.
+1. Whisk the Calvados, cornstarch, salt, 1/2 teaspoon black pepper, and the nutmeg in a small bowl, until smooth.
 Set aside.

-Add wine and garlic to a large heavy saucepan or fondue pot.
+2. Combine the wine and garlic in a large heavy saucepan or fondue pot.
 Heat over medium heat until tiny bubbles form, giving the wine a fizzy appearance without bringing to a boil.
-Add cheese one handful at a time, stirring constantly until each handful is melted before adding the next – do not let the fondue boil.
+Add the cheese one handful at a time, stirring constantly until each handful is melted before adding the next – do not let the fondue boil.

-Once cheese is added, continue stirring one minute – do not let the fondue boil.
+3. Once the cheese is added, continue stirring one minute – do not let the fondue boil.

-Serve with extra ground pepper, bread and parboiled vegetables such as small potatoes, cauliflower and broccoli florets.
+4. When the fondue is ready, remove from the heat.
+Pour cheese into a warm fondue pot if necessary and place over a fondue burner.
+Serve immediately with extra ground pepper, the bread, and parboiled vegetables such as small potatoes, cauliflower and broccoli florets.

 A Taste of Italy and a recipe for Montasio Frico